rse/audio-setup/README.md

 - **VoiceMeeter Potato** for the [audio track routing](audio-chain/screenshot-01-routing.png)<br/>
   Rationale: simply the most flexible and hardware-independent router/mixer for Windows
 - **Cantabile** for the [VST plugin hosting](audio-chain/screenshot-02-hosting.png)<br/>
-  Rationale: provides the best ASIO integrated VST host for use with VoiceMeeter Potato
+  Rationale: provides the best ASIO-integrated VST host for use with VoiceMeeter Potato
 - **BlueCat Dynamics** for voice-over on output [channel 1](audio-chain/screenshot-03-voiceover1.png) and [channel 2](audio-chain/screenshot-04-voiceover2.png)<br/>
   Rationale: simply one of the best and most flexible dynamics processors
 - **BlueCat Dynamics** for [side-chain pre-processing](audio-chain/screenshot-05-ducking-pre.png) and [microphone ducking](audio-chain/screenshot-06-ducking.png)<br/>
   Rationale: simply one of the best and most flexible dynamics processors
 - **Acon Digital DeVerberate** for [room reverb removal](audio-chain/screenshot-07-de-reverb.png)<br/>
-  Rationale: cheaper than DeRoom and as good in quality (also needed because of a condenser mic and 50-100cm distance where a dynamic mic cannot be used)
+  Rationale: zero latency, cheaper and as good in quality as DeRoom
 - **Waves WNS** for [noise suppression (phase 1)](audio-chain/screenshot-08-de-noiser-1.png)<br/>
   Rationale: zero latency, no noticable voice distortions, works good as a pre-suppressor
 - **Waves NS1** for [noise suppression (phase 2)](audio-chain/screenshot-09-de-noiser-2.png)<br/>